Niagara Falls University at Buffalo

 TUITION AND FINANCIAL AID

 Tuition rates at the University at Buffalo are highly competitive -- one-third to one-quarter the cost of attending some other institutions.
-For example, the 1998/99 academic-year tuition for full-time students who are residents of New York State was $5,100; $8,416 for nonresidents.
-A limited number of partial tuition scholarships are available for exceptional first-year students.
+Current academic-year fees are $ 9,988.00 for full-time students who are residents of New York State and $ 16,832 for non-residents.
+A limited number of tuition scholarships are available for exceptional students.
 We also encourage you to contact the Office of Financial Aid to inquire about other sources of financial aid that may help defray the cost of attendance.

 HOUSING